Responsible savings and investments

 Expansion of expert teams dedicated to responsible and sustainable investment

 BNP Paribas Asset Management’s ESG centre of expertise has been expanded each year since it was established in 2002.
 Called the Sustainability Centre, it had 30 ESG experts as of the end of 2021.
 It provides the investment teams with sector and geographical research, along with analyses and ESG data covering more than 13,000 issuers, to help them make the right investment decisions on behalf of their clients.
 It incorporates regulatory standards into its work and designs sustainable thematic investment strategies.
-It also implements our stewardship policy, in order to have a positive inflience on their sustainable and responsible practices.
+It also implements our shareholder engagement policy (or stewardship policy), in order to have a positive influence on their sustainable and responsible practices.

 The implementation of ESG champions to accompany customer advisors